feathr-ai/feathr/docs/concepts/feature-registry.md

 In the Feathr python client, if you want to access the registry, you should set the `FEATURE_REGISTRY__API_ENDPOINT` environment variable.
 The full [document is here](../how-to-guides/feathr-configuration-and-env.md#a-list-of-environment-variables-that-feathr-uses).

-Alternatively, you can set the feature registry and the API endpoint in the YAML file:
+Alternatively, you can set the feature registry and the API endpoint in the configuration YAML file:

 ```yaml
 feature_registry: